exiang/open_hub_wiki/Modules-Architecture.md

-# Modules Architecture
 Module is the basic building block in OpenHub.
-To achieve greater modularization, all your changes should be contained within your module.
-In order to do this, you need to understand Central modules architecture.
+To achieve greater modularization, all your changes should be contained within a module.
+In order to do this, you need to understand its modules architecture.

 ## Module vs Service
 All services are module, but not all modules are services.